x3n0v1s/StarCitizen-Button-Map/README.md

 get_positions.py: This script opens up an image so that you can click on where you want to text to occur for the images within buttonmap.py.

-Usage: Download the zip and unzip it, install python3, copy your keybinds file as layout.xml into the same director as the script, run the script (python3 ./buttonmap.py)
+Usage: Download the zip and unzip it, install python3, copy your keybinds file as layout.xml into the same directory as the script, run the script (python3 ./buttonmap.py)

 Example output:
 ![EVO_OMNI_annotated](https://github.com/user-attachments/assets/49401474-4d1c-4714-9d2f-0735c34578ad)